AccessAlly (and AccessAlly Pro) are created specifically for the WordPress platform.

 - WordPress.ORG – RECOMMENDED.
 This is known as the “self-hosted” version.
 In other words, you pay for your own hosting and can install WordPress for free.
 This is the recommended route for AccessAlly clients.

 - WordPress.COM – NOT RECOMMENDED.
 You can sign up at this website (run by the team at Automattic) to access the WordPress platform.
 Plugins can only be uploaded at paid levels, and you will have to pay for a second site if you wish to create a subdomain.
 For these reasons, we do not recommend using AccessAlly to build a membership site if you are on WordPress.com.

 To set up a fully-customizable WordPress site, you’ll need:

 - A hosting company (read our article on choosing the right hosting service here)

-- A unique domain name
+- A unique domain name (we recommend a subdomain)